Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The -affine Grassmannian

 For $G$ reductive, part (1) is established by reducing to the case of $G=\GL_n$ by using a faithful representation to realize $\Gr_G$ as a closed sub-functor of $\Gr_{\GL_n}$.
 When $G$ is not reductive it is no longer the case that a faithful representation realizes $\Gr_G$ as a closed sub-functor; however, we can adapt the argument to show that $\Gr_{G}$ is locally closed in $\Gr_{\GL_n}$ if we choose $\rho$ so that it realizes $G$ as an observable subgroup, and this suffices for (1) --- the details are given in \cref{ss.aff-grass-locally-spatial} below.

 For the rest of the theorem, the key statement is (3), which allows us to bootstrap from results in the reductive case to prove (2), (4) and (5) in general.
-The main difficulty is that, for $G$ non-reductive, the $\Gr_{G,[\mu]}$ no longer give a decomposition of $\Gr_G$, as illustrated already in the first non-trivial case: \begin{example} Suppose $G=\mbb{G}_a$.
-Then the only co-character is the trivial co-character $\mu_\triv$, and $\Gr_{[\mu_\triv]}=\Spd L$ is a single point parameterizing the trivial lattice.
-On the other hand, it is easy to see that $\Gr_G=\mbb{B}_\dR/\mbb{B}^+_\dR$ (quotient as $v$-sheaves).
-While this is enormous, any map to it from a rigid analytic variety is the constant map to $0$ --- indeed, the only rigid analytic point of $\Gr_G$ (i.e. map from a finite extension of $L$) is $0$, but rigid analytic points are dense in any rigid analytic variety over $L$. \end{example} Part (4) of \cref{theorem.bdr-aff-grass-properties} says that \cref{example.schubert-cells-additive-group} captures the essential behavior of maps from rigid analytic varieties --- although the unipotent radical always contributes an enormous part to the affine grassmannian, this part is mostly invisible to rigid analytic varieties, and the maps from rigid analytic varieties admit a completely classical description in terms of the flag variety.
-The example also illustrates the general method of proof -- after (3) is established, to prove the first equality in (4) it suffices to check it on rigid analytic points since these are dense in any rigid analytic variety.
+The main difficulty is that, for $G$ non-reductive, the $\Gr_{[\mu]}$ no longer give a decomposition of $\Gr_G$, as illustrated already in the first non-trivial case: \begin{example} Suppose $G=\mbb{G}_a$.
+Then the only co-character is the trivial co-character $\mu_\triv$, and $\Gr_{[\mu_\triv]}=\Spd\+ L$ is a single point parameterizing the trivial lattice.
+On the other hand, it is easy to see that $\Gr_G=\mbb{B}_\dR/\mbb{B}^+_\dR=\bigcup_{n \geq 0} t^{-n} \mbb{B}^+_\dR/\mbb{B}^+_\dR$.
+This is enormous, but any map from a rigid analytic diamond is the constant map to $0$ --- indeed, the only rigid analytic point of $\Gr_G$ over $\Spd\+ L$ is $0$ (recall from \cref{defn:rigid-analytic-diamond} that a rigid analytic point is a map $\Spd\+L' \rightarrow \Gr_G$ for $L'/L$ a finite extension), but classical points are dense in any rigid analytic variety over $L$. \end{example} Part (4) of \cref{theorem.bdr-aff-grass-properties} says that \cref{example.schubert-cells-additive-group} captures the essential behavior of maps from rigid analytic varieties --- although the unipotent radical always contributes an enormous part to the affine Grassmannian, this part is mostly invisible to rigid analytic varieties, and the maps from rigid analytic varieties admit a completely classical description in terms of the flag variety.
+The example also illustrates the general method of proof -- after (3) is established, to prove the first equality in (4) it suffices to check it on rigid analytic points since classical points are dense in any rigid analytic variety.
 To prove (3) we will use \Iref{thm.specialization-goes-up-when-not-good}.

 In the remainder of this section we prove \cref{theorem.bdr-aff-grass-properties}.
 Part (1) is treated in \cref{ss.aff-grass-locally-spatial}.
 Parts (2) and (3) are treated in \cref{ss.aff-grass-schubert-cells}.
 Parts (4) and (5) are treated in \cref{ss.aff-grass-rigid-analytic}.